pivotal-cf/docs-pws-services/services/flashreport.html.md

 title: Flashreport
 ---

-Generating reports in PDF from your systems has never been so easy and cost effective.
+Generating reports as PDFs from your systems has never been so easy and cost effective.
 No need to provision hardware or acquire costly and complex report generation solutions.
 Simply:

 * Use our API to send us your data in JSON or XML